IMT Ghaziabad PGDM Admissions 2026

-The first year of MBA subjects list and syllabus in India is almost the same for all MBA specialisations.
+The MBA first-year syllabus in India is almost the same for all MBA specialisations.
 Subjects in MBA cover all the topics such as Entrepreneurship, Business Law, and many more.
 However, the MBA 2nd semester subjects will cover core subjects based on the MBA specialisation opted for by the students.

 The MBA syllabus in India can vary from one institution to another, but in this piece, candidates will get to know some common MBA subjects and topics that are often included in MBA programmes.
 The MBA Syllabus pdf download link will be available at the official websites of the MBA colleges.